httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 GET is the most common and useful HTTP method; its retrieval semantics allow caching, side-effect free linking and underlies many of the benefits of using HTTP.

-A common use of GET is to perform queries, often using the query component of the URL; this is a familiar pattern from Web browsing, and the results can be cached, improving efficiency of an often expensive process.
+Queries can be performed with GET, often using the query component of the URL; this is a familiar pattern from Web browsing, and the results can be cached, improving efficiency of an often expensive process.
 In some cases, however, GET might be unwieldy for expressing queries, because of the limited syntax of the URI; in particular, if binary data forms part of the query terms, it needs to be encoded to conform to URI syntax.

 While this is not an issue for short queries, it can become one for larger query terms, or ones which need to sustain a high rate of requests.
 Additionally, some HTTP implementations limit the size of URLs they support -- although modern HTTP software has much more generous limits than previously (typically, considerably more than 8000 octets, as required by {{!I-D.ietf-httpbis-semantics}}).